-When I was thinking about what to make my husband this weekend I remembered some really great wings that we had in Florida.
-While there we stayed in a condo so we hit the local Costco and grabbed some already made up dishes from the deli area.
-That is where we got the chicken wings and they were fabulous.
-We heated them up in the oven and paired with a giant salad.
+When I was thinking about what to make this weekend, I remembered some really great wings that we had in Florida.
+While there we stayed in a condo, so we hit the local Costco and grabbed some already made-up dishes from the deli area to save money on eating out.
+That is where we got these tasty chicken wings from.
+We heated them up in the oven and paired them with a giant salad.

 When we got home sadly our local Costco did not have them.
 So light bulb moment, I will make my own dry rub chicken wings at home!

 Full disclosure, I have never made wings before.
-If you read my post about Wing Sauce Sliders you would know why and how I just finally came around to buffalo sauce.
-I was willing to give it a try though you know since I kind of like the guy who has been a part of my life for the better part of 20 years.
+If you read my post about Wing Sauce Sliders, you would know why and how I just finally came around to buffalo sauce, let alone chicken wings.
+But I was willing to give them a try because they smelled so good and they didn’t disappoint.

 So off to the internet I went to check out how some of my favorite bloggers make dry rub chicken wings.
 Then since I don’t have a grill, how to bake chicken wings.